vrigzalejo/esports-tracker/REDIS_SETUP.md

 # Redis Cache Setup Guide

-This application supports Redis caching to improve performance and reduce API calls.
+This application supports Redis caching **for Games only** to improve performance and reduce API calls.
 Redis is **optional** - the application will automatically fall back to direct API calls if Redis is not configured or unavailable.

+**Note**: Only Games endpoints use Redis caching.
+All other endpoints (Matches, Tournaments, Teams, Players, Home) fetch directly from the API for real-time data.

 ## 🚀 Quick Start